fetchai/docs/pages/guides/CosmPy/QueryingAddressBalances.md

 # Querying Balances

-Once you’ve established a connection to a network node you can use the `LegderClient` object to perform many useful operations such as querying balances.
+Once you’ve established a connection to a network node [Guide on connecting](/Users/nikolaydimitrov/FetchProjects/docs_v2/pages/guides/CosmPy/EstablishingNodeConnection.md) you can use the `LegderClient` object to perform many useful operations such as querying balances.
 In particular the `LedgerClient` object allows you to:
 Query all balances associated with a particular address Query all balances associated with a particular denomination